-Arizona State Museum is the oldest and largest anthropological research facility in the U.S. Southwest.
-The museum is originally a repository for the collection and protection of archaeological resources.
-ASM gives a full schedule of public programs celebrating the region's ancient indigenous and enduring Native cultures.
-It provides an expansive collection that is an exceptional tool for researching, teaching, and appreciating the 13,000-year human history in the area.
-The museum presents many opportunities to explore the region's ancient indigenous and living native cultures through exhibits rich in material, interactive docent tours.
-They offer free admission for ASM members, kids 17 and under.
+Arizona State Museum is the oldest and largest anthropological research facility located at The University of Arizona.
+The museum was originally established as a repository for collecting and protecting archaeological resources.
+Today, it offers a full schedule of public programs celebrating the region's ancient indigenous and enduring Native cultures.
+With an expansive collection that spans 13,000 years of human history in the area, the museum provides exceptional resources for research, teaching, and appreciation of the past.
+Visitors have the opportunity to explore the region's ancient indigenous and living native cultures through exhibits rich in material and interactive docent tours.
+This University of Arizona museum showcases Southwestern artifacts & culture.
+ASM is an affiliate of the Smithsonian Institution and is accredited by the American Alliance of Museums.
+The museum offers free admission to ASM members and children 17 and under.

 Best Landmarks in Tucson